8 Holiday Food Tips for IBD Warriors

 • Here’s a potential way to assert your needs when communicating with an event’s host:

 • “Hi ____(host’s name).
 Thank you so much for inviting me to your holiday party.
 I’m really excited to attend.
-Would you mind sharing what dishes will be served at the party?
-I have a few food sensitivities related to my _____ (Crohn’s disease or ulcerative colitis), so am hoping to get a feel for what options will be there.”
+May I ask what dishes are planned to be served?
+I have some food sensitivities related to my IBD, so am hoping to get a feel for what options may be there.”

 • (host will list off different dishes planning to be served at event)

 • “Wow, that sounds like an amazing spread!
-With my food sensitivities, would it be okay if I brought ______ (food dish)?
-It’s gut-friendly and I’d love to share it with everyone!”
+Due to my food sensitivities, would it be okay if I brought ______ (food dish)?
+I’d love to share it with everyone!”

-• Having a small meal before you head to the event will also help stabilize appetite, preventing you from feeling like you’re starving when you get there.
+• Eating smaller portions more often is generally easier on the gut for those with IBD.
+Plus, having a small meal before you head to the party can help stabilize appetite, so you don’t feel like you’re starving when you get there.

-• If the event is earlier in the day (like 2pm), plan to have an additional small meal after you get home.
+• Treat a holiday as close to a normal eating day as possible.
+If the event is earlier in the day (like 3pm), plan to have an additional small meal after you get home.

 • The brain needs about 20 minutes to realize your body’s full.
 Therefore, eating slowly could help prevent eating a very large meal during the event.